Haalu Jenu: Plot

 Soon after, Meena leaves her house and decides to live in Ranga's place when her mother wants to marry her for Baratlaw.
 Meena's father Ugra Narasimha (Shakti Prasad) visits Ranga's house to tell his family's secret about raising a boy, the son of his expired Sita (Shanthamma's first daughter), and thus he express his inability to pay convent fees from his wife due to Baratlaw.
 Ranga promises him that he will take care of paying the boy's convent fees.
 After the fee payment, with permission Ranga takes the boy with him to his house to trick Meena into thinking that he is widower father of the boy.
 Meena accepts this lie, but she is still happy to be like a mother for the boy.
 The next day, Ranga returns the boy to the convent.
-After a heated argument, Ranga slaps Meena which will make her leave the house and continues to follow her mother's decision of getting married to Baratlaw.
+After a heated argument, Ranga slaps Meena which will make her leave the house and continues to follow her mother's decision of marrying Baratlaw.
 Ranga tells Kamala about what happened, but she feels bad about him hurting Meena.
 During this conversation, a nurse in the next bed hears about Shanthamma and suddenly she starts to ask "Are you talking about the rich lady, Shanthamma".
 Further, the nurse explains the story of cheated and impregnated Sita who dies after delivering a baby.
-The kid is being raised by Ugranarasimha.
+The child is being raised by Ugranarasimha.
 She gives a couple photo to Ranga which has the picture of Sita and the guy who cheated on her.

-On Meena's wedding day, Ranga enters to the marriage hall with the boy and reveals the boy's father who is none other than Baratlaw.
+On Meena's wedding day, Ranga enters to the marriage hall with the boy and reveals the boy's father is Baratlaw.
 He hand over the boy to Shanthamma's family and Gopalayya kicks out Baratlaw and his father from the hall.

 A few days later, Dr. Subbu calls Ranga saying they moved Kamala to the intensive care unit and mention an operation that is conducted under Dr. Varma's supervision.
 He asks Ranga to arrange money for operation quickly.
 After a refusal from Baddi Basappa, Ranga heads to Shaanthamma, asking for ₹10,000 as it is urgently needed.
 At the doorstep, Ranga's haters brainwash Shaanthamma from giving money.
 Shaanthamma orders Ranga to move out.
-At the same time, Kamala's health gets much worse.
+At the same time, Kamala's health deteriorates.
 Understanding Ranga would be miserable, Meena gives him the money and asks the reason.
 He takes her to the hospital, where he finds doctors standing still and Kamala holding her last breath for Ranga's arrival.
 Her last words reflect on Ranga and Meena marrying each other and Kamala asks Ranga to sing the phrase "Dehavu Naanu Pranavu Neenu" ("I am the body, You are the life").
 Kamala dies after completing the song.